KrazyCouponLady/gulp-aws-lambda-runner/README.md

 ## Intro

-While working with Nodejs modules that are intended to be AWS Lambdas, it's c0nvenient to execute the module without having to publish to AWS first.
+While working with Nodejs modules that are intended to be AWS Lambdas, it's convenient to execute the module without having to publish to AWS first.

 ## Installation